Asha Greyjoy

 Played by Gemma Whelan

-Asha Greyjoy is the daughter of Balon Greyjoy and his wife, Alannys.
-She is fierce and proud, and defies traditional ironborn gender roles by commanding her own ship, the Black Wind, and leading men into battle.
-In the TV series she is named Yara Greyjoy to avoid confusion with the wildling Osha and is played by Gemma Whelan.
+Asha Greyjoy is a member of House Greyjoy, and is the daughter of Lord Balon Greyjoy by his wife, Alannys Harlaw.
+She becomes a POV character in A Feast For Crows.
+In the television adaptation Game of Thrones, she is named Yara Greyjoy to avoid confusion with the wildling Osha, and she is played by Gemma Whelan.

 Appearance and Character